 Plaza de Armas - Plaza de Armas, known as kilometer 0, is the historic center of Santiago.
 Visitors can admire the Metropolitan Cathedral and other historical buildings surrounding the square, such as the Municipality, the Post Office, and the History Museum.

-La Moneda - The tour continues to the Palacio de La Moneda, the presidential headquarters of Chile.
-Guests can learn about its history and architecture and may witness the changing of the guard if it aligns with the tour schedule.
+La Moneda - The tour continues to the Palacio de La Moneda, the iconic presidential headquarters of Chile.
+Visitors can learn about its history and architecture and may witness the changing of the guard if it aligns with the tour schedule.

 Barrio Lastarria - Next, the tour heads to the charming Lastarria neighborhood, celebrated for its bohemian vibe, cobblestone streets, cafes, and art and culture shops.
-It’s an ideal spot for a leisurely stroll.
+It’s an ideal spot for a leisurely stroll and exploration.

 Cerro Santa Lucia - Adjacent to this picturesque neighborhood is Cerro Santa Lucía.
 If open and time allows, visitors can climb to a natural viewpoint with gardens and trails offering stunning panoramic views of the city and the Andes.

-Parque Arauco - Free time is provided for lunch, at one’s own expense.
+Parque Arauco - Free time is provided for lunch, at one’s own discretion.

 Valparaiso and Vina del Mar

 Santiago - The tour departs from the hotel in Santiago around 08:00 am, embarking on a 120 km journey to the Pacific Ocean.
-Travelers will appreciate the diverse landscape of the Curacaví Valley, followed by the Casablanca Valley, famous for its Sauvignon Blanc white wine production.
+Travelers will appreciate the diverse landscape of the Curacaví Valley, followed by the Casablanca Valley, renowned for its production of Sauvignon Blanc white wine.

-Plaza Sotomayor - Upon arrival in Valparaíso, visitors will be captivated by its hillside houses and picturesque landscapes.
-The tour includes Victory Square, Sotomayor Square, the Monument to the Naval Glories, and Paseo 21 de Mayo, where a viewpoint offers views of one of the country’s most important ports.
+Plaza Sotomayor - Upon arrival in Valparaíso, visitors will be captivated by the houses perched on the hills and the picturesque landscapes.
+The tour includes Victory Square, Sotomayor Square, the Monument to the Naval Glories, and Paseo 21 de Mayo, where visitors can ascend to a viewpoint to appreciate one of the country’s most important ports.

 Plaza Victoria - Plaza Victoria, also known as Plaza de La Victoria, is located in the El Almendral sector of Valparaíso’s city plan.
 It became a significant social center in the city from the mid-19th century.

-Paseo 21 de Mayo - The tour ascends to the viewpoint to appreciate one of the country’s key ports.
+Paseo 21 de Mayo - Visitors will ascend to the viewpoint to appreciate one of the country’s most important ports.

-Cerro Alegre - A walk along Cerro Alegre includes rides on various elevators to blend with the local environment.
-This neighborhood is noted for its colorful, unique, and comfortable architecture, complemented by abundant gardens that enhance its charm.
+Cerro Alegre - The tour includes a walk along Cerro Alegre, utilizing various elevators to blend with the local environment.
+This neighborhood is recognized for its colorful, unique, and comfortable architecture, complemented by gardens that enhance the picturesque setting.

 Flower Clock (Reloj de Flores) - The tour continues to Viña Del Mar, known as The Garden City.
-The first stop is The Flower Clock, a popular tourist attraction.
-Locals say those who photograph themselves with it will return to Viña del Mar.
+The first stop is The Flower Clock, a popular tourist site.
+According to locals, those who photograph themselves with it in the background will return to Viña del Mar.

-Vina del Mar - The next stop is the Casino Municipal de Viña del Mar, inaugurated in 1930, now considered a place of historical and architectural interest.
+Vina del Mar - The next stop is the Casino Municipal de Viña del Mar, inaugurated in 1930 to enhance the city, now considered a place of historical and architectural interest.

-Playa Renaca - A walk through this beautiful area features staggered buildings on the hillsides and an extensive beach, a summer fun hub for locals and visitors.
+Playa Renaca - Visitors will enjoy a walk through this beautiful locality with staggered buildings on the hills and an extensive beach, a summer fun epicenter for locals and visitors.
 Time is provided for lunch and a beach walk (lunch not included).

-Quinta Vergara - On the return to Santiago along the coastal path, the tour visits the iconic Quinta Vergara, known for its International Song Festival.
+Quinta Vergara - On the return to Santiago along the coastal path, the tour visits the emblematic Quinta Vergara, known for its International Song Festival.
 Arrival in Santiago is around 6 PM.

 Arrival in San Pedro de Atacama

-Arturo Merino Benitez International Airport - After breakfast at the hotel, and depending on the flight schedule, there is free time until the transfer to the airport.
+Arturo Merino Benitez International Airport - After breakfast at the hotel and depending on the flight schedule, travelers have free time until they are picked up for the airport transfer.

 Calama - Upon arrival at Calama Airport, travelers should connect with the local transfer operator to be assigned a vehicle for transport to their chosen hotel in San Pedro.
 The rest of the day is free for relaxation and exploration of the town.